pilcrowonpaper/arctic/docs/oauth2.md

 Generate state using `generateState()` and store it as a cookie.
 Use it to create an authorization URL with `createAuthorizationURL()` and redirect the user to it.

-You may optionally pass `scope`.
+You may optionally pass `scopes`.
 For providers that implement OpenID Connect, `openid` is always included.
 There may be more options depending on the provider.

 ```ts
 import { generateState } from "arctic";